 Sleep apnea and snoring are symptoms of dysfunctional breathing patterns.
 Sleep apnea affects between 2 and 10% of the global population.
 Many people think that abnormal throat structures or excessive weight causes sleep apnea, but Dr. Buteyko believed that the main cause of sleep apnea is excessive breathing, especially mouth breathing, resulting in a low level of CO2 in the lungs.
 He suggested that in OSA (Obstructive Sleep Apnea), airway obstruction is a compensatory mechanism for hyperventilation (over-breathing).

-According to him, hypopnea (breathing reduction) and apnea (breathing cessation) experienced by people with sleep apnea, occurs as a defense mechanism to help us maintain carbon dioxide levels in the lungs and blood.
-Over-breathing, particularly at night, leads to an abnormally decreased levels of carbon dioxide in the lungs and consequently (for most people) in the blood.
+According to him, hypopnea (breathing reduction) and apnea (breathing cessation) experienced by people with sleep apnea, occurs as a defence mechanism to help us maintain carbon dioxide levels in the lungs and blood.
+Over-breathing, particularly at night, leads to abnormally decreased levels of carbon dioxide in the lungs and consequently (for most people) in the blood.
 So in order to avoid this, the human body starts to halt breathing, in an effort to increase the carbon dioxide levels and maintain homeostasis.